 JPEG-Fullsize%2Chigh-60705a7.jpg/:/cr=t:0%25,l:20%25,w:80%25,h:100%25/rs=w:600,h:600,cg:true)

 William D. Colon is a proven, forward-thinking correction management consultant with over 26 years of field experience in law enforcement security operations.
 His commitment to enhancing public safety standards has consistently delivered efficacy and efficiency in their administration.
 As a critical thinker, William has demonstrated due diligence and resilience amid organizational adversity, serving in multiple leadership roles with duties and responsibilities at the highest administrative levels of government within the New York Department of Corrections.
-He has served as a subject matter expert for both uniformed and civilian personnel of all ranks, including executive-level leadership positions in workforce operationalization, cost engineering, and governance.
-William has collaborated with various clients in a professional capacity, providing expert advice to organizations such as the Correction Officers’ Benevolent Association Inc. within the Office of Collective Bargaining, and offering pro bono services to non-profit organizations like Recidiviz, whose missions are to accelerate progress toward a fairer and more effective criminal justice system.
+He has served as a subject-matter expert for both uniformed and civilian personnel at all ranks, including those in executive-level leadership positions in workforce operationalization, cost engineering, and governance.
+William served various clients professionally, providing expert consultation to organizations such as the Correction Officers’ Benevolent Association Inc. within the Office of Collective Bargaining, & pro bono services to non-profit organizations like Recidiviz that aim to accelerate progress toward a more effective criminal justice system.
 As a detail-oriented professional, William has also served as an item writer for promotional examinations to the rank of Assistant Deputy Warden, provided pre-promotional training for newly promoted Deputy Wardens, and delivered training for every rank within the chain of command up to the highest executive level.

-As a subject matter expert, William brings a unique perspective to serve as an amicus curiae, a neutral third-party consultant, or a court-appointed receiver.
-This is particularly relevant when a jurisdiction is compelled to reform its jail system through receivership after it has been found to deprive people of their constitutional rights systematically.
-This indifference may impact both institutionalized individuals and workforce personnel as a result of inadequate leadership and oversight.
+As a preeminent subject-matter expert, William provides a unique, in-depth perspective.
+Whether serving as a leader, a neutral third-party consultant, or a court-appointed expert receiver.
+This is particularly relevant when a jurisdiction is compelled to reform its jail system through receivership after it has been found to systematically deprive people of their constitutional rights.
+In many instances, indifference can be imposed on both institutionalized individuals and workforce personnel due to inadequate leadership and oversight.
 These court-ordered reforms aim to reconstitute practical and constitutional standards for operationalizing the correctional workforce in response to gross mismanagement in staffing, budgeting, and leadership.
 In this capacity, regulatory crises are addressed through orchestration and governance to achieve jurisdictional compliance and practical management standards, establishing mandatory operational conditions as codified by law within the American criminal justice system.

 The U.S. Constitution is the cornerstone document that codifies our nation’s sovereignty, unites its citizens as members of a whole, and vests the union’s power in the people.